mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/networking/DNS/index.md

 Mesosphere&reg; DC/OS&trade; provides a distributed and fault tolerant DNS-based service discovery mechanism.

 DNS is provided by two different components within DC/OS, `mesos-dns` and `dcos-dns`.
 These components support two top-level domain (TLD) names, `.mesos` and `.directory`.
-Read the [Recommendation](#Recommendation) section and [Mesos-DNS](/mesosphere/dcos/2.0/networking/DNS/mesos-dns/) to better understand the usage of these two TLDs.
+Read the [Recommendation](#Recommendation) section and [Mesos-DNS](/mesosphere/dcos/2.0/networking/DNS/mesos-dns/) to better understand the usage of these two TLDs. `dcos-net` and `mesos-dns` do not perform any caching.

 Each of the TLDs consists of multiple zones.
 Every DC/OS service gets multiple, fully-qualified domain name (FQDN) entries from these different zones.
 Each service that is launched on DC/OS through Marathon&trade; gets an FQDN in the form of  `<service-name>.mesos`.
 Moreover, **every** running service launched on DC/OS gets an FQDN, based upon the service that launched it, in the form `<service-name>.<group-name>.<framework-name>.mesos`.